TECHS-Technological-Solutions/academy.tutorials.scrapy/README.md

 start point but this will be a different topic, more things needs to be considered when using google.com/search.

-So first we use github.com API that is publicly available.
+So first we scrape github.com that is publicly available.
 Than we use information from github.com to find person on linkedin.com.
-At the end we will try to find extra information by using google .com/search
+At the end we will try to find extra information by using google .com/search.